latest nhpb_banner 1__compressed2

 Assistance programs in Pinellas County and St. Petersburg area.

-Find how to get financial help from churches, charities, and government agencies.
-Pinellas County organizations provide grant money to help with rent or utility bills to free groceries, medications for low income seniors, housing, and debt relief.
+Find how to get financial help paying bills from churches, charities, and government organizations.
+Pinellas County organizations provide grant money to help with utility bills or rent to free groceries, gas vouchers for low income working parents, housing, and debt relief.
 There is also free stuff like back to school supplies and daycare vouchers.
-Get financial assistance near you in Clearwtaer, Pinellas County, St. Petersburg and other cities.
+Get financial assistance near where you live in Clearwater, Pinellas County, St. Petersburg and other cities.

 Learn how to apply for grants or loans to pay bills below.
 A number of assistance programs are also for senior citizens and the working poor in Pinellas County FL.
-There is everything from free funeral or burial help to job placement, mortgage assistance as well as free Christmas gifts for kids.
+There is also everything from free social services to job placement, mortgage relief as well as free Christmas gifts for kids.
 Both emergency financial aid and free items are available in the region.

-There are services that can help individuals and families become self-sufficient and get short term assistance for paying bills.
 The Pinellas Opportunity Council, Inc. (POC) is a non-profit Community Action Agency that has been in operation since 1968.
-They partner with state, federal, local and private charities and organizations to offer assistance programs to Clearwater and Pinellas County families.
+They partner with state, federal, local and private charity organizations to offer assistance programs to Clearwater FL and Pinellas County families.
 Some of what is offered are noted below.
-However, there are other.
+However, there are other financial resources.
 Contact them at 501 1st Avenue N, St. Petersburg, FL 33701.
 Their phone number is (727) 823-4101 or (727) 937-9393.

-• Emergency Services and Crisis Program - People facing a crisis can get limited financial assistance and grants on a one-time basis.
+• Emergency Services and Crisis Program - People facing a crisis can get limited financial assistance and grant money on a one-time basis.
 The free money can be used to pay utility and electric bills, rent/mortgage payments, food, clothing, and other emergency situations.
-Persons seeking more information or assistance from this program should call the office in their area to setup an appointment to apply.

 • POC Federal Credit Union - The organization also provides affordable financial services, such as low interest loans.
 There is information on savings accounts, certificates of deposit, counseling, money orders, and more for low-income members.

-• Residents may be eligible for loans to help with paying bills as an options.
-There are small dollar amount, competitively priced interest rate loans to low-income parents or people with questionable credit.
-As an example of what is offered, loans are available for the following purposes.
-Car purchases and repairs for work or educational needs.
-Funds can be used for housing assistance, medical costs, job related tools and uniforms, or child care.
+• Residents may be eligible for low cost loans to help with paying bills as an options.
+Pay for car purchases and repairs for work or educational needs.
+Funds can be used for housing, medical costs, job related tools and uniforms, or child care.
 The focus is on long term self-sufficiency.
 Low interest car loans from Ways to Work may be another option.

 There are many housing focused resources as well.
 Most of the non-profits, agencies, and programs below can help with utilities, food, rent, and more.
 To find additional locations in St. Petersburg Florida and the region that focus on rental assistance, read more on Pinellas County and St. Petersburg rent assistance.